Azure-Samples/APICenter-Reference/README.md

     az login
     ```

-1. Run `azd up` to provision all the resources to Azure and deploy the code to those resources.
+1. Run `azd provision` to provision all the resources to Azure and deploy the code to those resources.

     ```bash
-    azd up
+    azd provision
     ```

 1. After the deployment is completed, navigate to Azure Portal and find the API Center instance.
 Then, you'll see all the APIs registered.